udaykiran009/oneCCL/doc/rst/source/sys_requirements.rst

 System Requirements
 ===================

-This page provides information on software system requirements for Intel® CCL.
+This page provides information on software system requirements for oneAPI CCL.

 Operating Systems
 *****************